What is Cloud Computing?

 In simple terms, cloud computing is the service of computing resources over the Internet.
 These resources can be servers, databases, software, networking, analytics, or intelligence.
 Don’t miss out on online cloud computing courses if cloud computing interests you.

 There are different ways to do cloud computing; not all of them work for everyone.
 Depending on the type of business, various models, types, and services have come about.
 To get the most out of your cloud services, you need to figure out your cloud computing architecture.

 Types of Cloud Service Deployment

-There are three different ways that cloud services can be set up.
+There are four different ways that cloud services can be set up.
 These are: